 A inaugural recipient of the Yale Distinguished Teaching Artist Award, Paul is committed to expanding the role of what it means to be a 21st-century musician.
 For over a decade he has been proud to serve on the teaching-artist faculty of the New York Philharmonic, where he has appeared both on stage in front of the orchestra and in classrooms throughout New York City.
 He has also helped to design projects and programming for Carnegie Hall's Musical Connections program, which sends artists into community centers, hospitals, and correctional facilities.
-Paul recently joined The Juilliard School as a global K-12 Music Specialist - frequently traveling to Vietnam - and is currently celebrating his fifth year on faculty at the Kinhaven summer music school in Vermont.
+Since 2016, Paul has served as a K-12 curriculum specialist for The Juilliard School, helping to support music educators and school administrators around the world to develop strong performing arts programs.
 As an emerging leader in his field, he has been invited to speak on the topics of community engagement, teaching artistry, and entrepreneurship at major music conservatories including the Colburn School and the Yale School of Music.
 Paul previously served on faculty at the Brooklyn College Conservatory of Music where he directed the brass choir and led an advanced career seminar for graduate students.
 In the summers Paul teaches at the Kinhaven Music School in Vermont.

 Prior to living in New York, Paul served as the Principal Trumpet of the Daejeon Philharmonic in South Korea.
 He has earned degrees from the Yale School of Music and St. Olaf College, and was an Academy Fellow at The Juilliard School from 2007-2010.
-He is currently pursuing his doctorate at Teachers College at Columbia University.
+He is currently pursuing an Ed.D. degree in Education at Teachers College, Columbia University.